-In September 2021, the international agency A.M.
-Best confirmed the financial strength rating A (Excellent) of Solunion Seguros, Compañía Internacional de Seguros S.A. and its long-term issuer credit rating of "a", both with a stable outlook.
+The international agency A.M.
+Best has confirmed again the financial strength rating "A (Excellent)" of Solunion and its long-term issuer credit rating of "a (Excellent)", both with a stable outlook.

-Confirmation of this rating emphasises Solunion's balance sheet firmness and solidity, which A.M.
-Best considers "very solid" and highlights its "adequate operating performance and its correct management of business risk".
+This rating reflects the Solunion's balance sheet firmness, which A.M.
+Best considers "very solid". also highlights its "adequate operating performance and its correct management of business risk".

-According to the analysis, this balance sheet solidity is supported by a "risk-adjusted capitalisation, which remained at the strongest level at the end of 2019, according to the Best's Capital Adequacy Ratio", a prudent reserve approach and the conservative investment and reinsurance strategies.
-A.M.
-Best considers that the Company maintains capital reserves to cushion the effect of a context of increasing insolvencies.
+According to the analysis, this balance sheet solidity is supported by a "risk-adjusted capitalisation, which remained at the strongest level at the end of 2021", according to the Best's Capital Adequacy Ratio, as well as the "prudent reserve approach and the conservative investment strategy".
+It also highlights the limited risk associated with reinsurance, as its agreements are made only with Solunion's shareholders.